Home / Blog / SAAS Security and Best Practices

 It’s critical to manage access to your DNS and domain credentials carefully.
 Always ensure that keys and passwords are given only to sub-accounts that do not own the infrastructure.

 This helps mitigate risks associated with ex-employees retaining access.
-It’s essential to reset passwords every time someone leaves the company.
+Passwords must be reset every time someone leaves the company.
+Using tools like an open-source password manager allows you to securely share and update passwords.

 We’ve heard numerous accounts from developers who still have access to DNS accounts of their previous employers.
 Such oversights can lead to significant security risks.